kvsschinmaye/personal-finance-analytics/README.md

 # Personal Finance Analytics Platform

 A full-stack data analytics platform that analyzes personal spending patterns, detects anomalies using a rules-based alerts engine, and visualizes insights through an interactive dashboard.

-The project is designed with a clean, layered architecture inspired by real-world fintech and analytics systems.
+This project is built with a clean, layered architecture inspired by real-world fintech and analytics systems and is fully deployed on the cloud.

 ---